MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 <img src="../_img/FB_OUTPUT_COVER_MQTT.svg" width="350">

 INPUT(S)
-- UP: bool input to move the cover up.
+- UP: bool input, when high the cover moves up.
-- DN: bool input to move the cover down.
+- DN: bool input, when high the cover moves down.
 - PI: byte input, position to move cover to in automode.
 Automode can be enabled by maken UP and DN high simultaneous.
-- PRIO_UP: when high the cover will receive a constant signal to move up with a maximum time of twice `T_UD`.
+- PRIO_UP: bool input, when high the cover will receive a constant signal to move up with a maximum time of twice `T_UD`.
 Usage: make covers move up in case of a fire alarm for example. (*)
-- PRIO_DN: when low the cover will receive a constant signal to move down with a maximum time of twice `T_UD`. (*)
+- PRIO_DN: bool input, when low the cover will receive a constant signal to move down with a maximum time of twice `T_UD`. (*)

-(*) When high, all incomming MQTT commands will be ignored.
+(*) When high, all incomming MQTT commands and the UP/DN inputs will be ignored.

 OUTPUT(S)
-- POS: cover position value, byte datatype.
+- POS: byte output, cover position value (range 0-255).
-- MU: bool value, motor up signal.
+- MU: bool output, motor up signal.
-- MD: bool value, moter down signal.
+- MD: bool output, moter down signal.

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB, an overview of the parameters: